ttinoco/PFNET.py/docs/networks.rst

   >>> print len(bus.generators), len(bus.loads)
   1 1

 .. warning:: Making |Network| modifications programmatically is not yet guaranteed to be safe.
 One can easily leave out components with no bus connections, which could lead to errors in the underlying PFNET C library.
 Also, when adding or removing components from the network, the underlying PFNET C library copies existing data to new memory locations and hence any existing PFNET Python network components can point to invalid C memory locations.
-It is therefore recommended not to use existing PFNET Python network components adding or removing components of the same type from the network, but instead re-extract them from the updated network using :func:`get_bus() <pfnet.Network.get_bus>`, :func:`get_generator() <pfnet.Network.get_generator>`, etc.
+It is therefore recommended not to use existing PFNET Python network components after adding or removing components of the same type from the network, but instead re-extract them from the updated network using :func:`get_bus() <pfnet.Network.get_bus>`, :func:`get_generator() <pfnet.Network.get_generator>`, etc.